Parasos/fusion-lock/README.md

 - The owner is trusted to set valid bridge proxy address, as well as valid L2 token addresses.
 - `block.timestamp` used extensively in the contract, knowing the limitation discussed in [yellow paper](https://neptunemutual.com/blog/understanding-block-timestamp-manipulation/).
 As it is the best approach.
 - All the funds are held in a smart contract; a user contract wallet design was discussed by the team but skipped due to the issues discussed [here](https://github.com/bob-collective/FusionLock/issues/1#issuecomment-1948546205)
+- If bridging fails, then the owner can withdraw the ERC20 tokens involved to an arbitrary account.
+The owner is trusted to refund the tokens to the user if this were to happen.
+Solutions requiring less trust are possible, but would increase the complexity of the contract too much.

 ## Contract Docs